backube/volsync/Procedures.md

     replaces: volsync.v0.4.1
 ```

-The advantage of using 'replaces' along with the skipRange is that the version in replaces will not be removed
+The advantage of using 'replaces' along with the skipRange is that the version
-from the update graph in the channel.
+in spec.replaces will not be removed from the update graph in the channel.
 That is, with the above, a user could still install version 0.4.1.
 If the csv
-only had the skip range and not the replaces, then users would not be able to install the 0.4.1 release and only
+only had the skip range and not the replaces, then users would not be able to
-the 0.4.2 release.
+install the 0.4.1 release and only the 0.4.2 release.

 ***Update*** This is now automated using `make bundle`.
-CSV should be updated to insert
+CSV should be updated
-the olm.skipRange and replaces (if required).
+to insert the olm.skipRange and replaces (if required).

 See references: